The data

 Speed & taper

 Decode speed as context fills, on the two-card box.
-Sliding-window and MoE models stay flat; dense models taper hard.
+Sliding-window and MoE models stay flat, dense models taper hard.
+Toggle to prefill (top-right) for how fast each reads context in, the TTFT side of the story.

 Working style